 Arthur Watkin St. John Boultbee was an assistant inspector for Royal Life Insurance Company.
 He lived at 2058 Beach Avenue in 1911.
-(He may have been called “Watkin” rather than “Arthur.”)
+(He was sometimes called “Watkin” rather than “Arthur.”)

 He was born on February 6, 1877, in Wallington, Surrey, England.
-His father was St. John Boultbee (1843-1898) who obtained a M.A. from the University of Cambridge.
-He later became a teacher in England and Tasmania.
-His mother was Ada Fanny Barber.
+His parents were St. John Boultbee (1843-1898) and Ada Fanny Barber.
+St. John Boultbee obtained a M.A. from the University of Cambridge and later became a teacher in England and Tasmania.

-In 1881, he was living in Beddington, Surrey, with his parents.
-His father, St. John Boultbee, was a professor of mathematics.
+In 1881, Arthur was living with his parents in Beddington, Surrey, where his father, St. John Boultbee, was a professor of mathematics.

 In 1891, Arthur was in London, England.

 Arthur seems to have arrived in Canada sometime in the early 1900s.
 In 1906, in Calgary, he married Beatrice Alice Jowett.
 She died in 1907.
-Arthur and Beatrice had a daughter, Dorothy Grace Boultbee.
-She was born in 1907 and died in 1908.
+Arthur and Beatrice had a daughter, Dorothy Grace Boultbee, who was born in 1907 and died in 1908.

 On May 8, 1912, in Vancouver, he married Mabel Ellen Springer.
 She was born in Moodyville (later North Vancouver) on April 29, 1875.
-Her father was Benjamin Springer, the manager of the sawmill at Moodyville; her mother was Mary Frances Miller.
-After the wedding, Arthur and Mabel were planning to go to Victoria to visit and then stop in Vancouver on their way to their future home in Winnipeg.
+Her father was Benjamin Springer, the manager of the sawmill at Moodyville; her mother was Mary Frances Nias.
+After the wedding, Arthur and Mabel were planning to go to Victoria.
+Then they were stopping in Vancouver on their way to their future home in Winnipeg.

 In November 1912, Mabel was back in Vancouver, living at 1972 Robson Street.
 Not long afterward, she became ill, and had to spend some time in the hospital.
 By February 1913, she was back home from the hospital.